 Loner Mobile will now remember your Loner Duo or SOS Button and automatically pair when they are both within range and turned on.

-Note: If you do not have permissions to sign in to the portal, your account administrator will have to resend the activation code for you.
+Note: If you do not have permissions to sign in to the portal, your account administrator or our Customer Care team will have to resend the activation code for you.

 To re-send an activation code follow these steps:

-Loner Mobile is compatible with iOS (Apple), Android (Google), and Blackberry OS (Blackberry).
+Loner Mobile is compatible with iOS (Apple) and Android (Google).

 Loner Mobile needs cellular network access to monitor your safety.
 If you go out of cell service, Loner Mobile will prompt you with a message that it needs network access.
 Your check in timer will continue to count down, however no remote alerts will be generated in Blackline Live until you have re-gained network access.